joe-irving/freedomtour/_drafts/bringing-your-story-to-a-crisis-talk.md

 There are many reasons, but here are the big ones:

-* **Show shared humanity** in their struggle - people are sharing a bite to eat and a 30 minute chat, this leads one to put value in the concerns of other campaigns even if they don't directly affect you.
+* **Show shared humanity** in their struggle - people are sharing a bite to eat and a 30-minute chat, this leads one to put value in the concerns of other campaigns even if they don't directly affect you.
 This can lead someone from being ignorant or unmoved to a position of support for a cause. \[See [Deep Canvassing](https://www.ted.com/talks/david_fleischer_how_to_fight_prejudice_through_policy_conversations "Deep Canvassing TED Talk")\]
 * **Educate people that are hard to reach** - the Crisis Talk is inclusive in a way that exposes many non-progressive or radical people to those that they wouldn't otherwise meet.
 This is a rare way to get certain worlds to collide in a constructive way.
 * **Recruiting for a campaign** - some attendees sign up to a mailing list of a campaign or offer up time as a volunteer/activist.
 This may be a totally new world for them and their first taste of activism.
 Be gentle!

-## What do we think could result from a campaign speaking at the Crisis Talk?

-## Many thanks to those who have given a call-to-action so far
+## Previous Call-To-Actions

+Thanks to all those who spoke at previous Crisis Talks, including:

 * **Freedom Tour**
   * This summer, the Freedom Tour’s happening.
 It’s a campaign travelling through the UK, aiming to connect and grow the wider movement for a democratic, ecological and sane society.
 It achieves this through street canvassing and hosting "Crisis Talk" community events.
   * (Yes we want people to join us on our own call-to-action!)
   * [https://freedomtour.uk/](https://freedomtour.uk/ "https://freedomtour.uk/")
 * **Abolish Detention**
   * A group of individuals that stand against detention for anyone, anywhere.
 We are outraged at the use of detention centres in the UK.
-  * This group focusses on the planned opening of a detention centre in Consett, and how we can combat its opening.
+This group focusses on the planned opening of a detention centre in Consett, and how we can combat its opening.
   * [Facebook](https://www.facebook.com/Abolish-Detention-Hassockfield-103117778532701/ "Abolish Detention - Hassockfield Facebook")
 * **Insulate Britain**
   * A campaign to pressure the UK Government to reduce home heating emissions to zero.